-First you will need to get a few things from the hardware store.
+First, you will need to get a few things from the hardware store:

-16-18 gauge wire (length depends on install)
+16-18 gauge wire (length depends on install).

-28″x 28″ x 1/2″ plywood sheet
+28″x 28″ x 1/2″ plywood sheet.

-2″x 1″x 48″ pieces of plywood
+2″x 1″x 48″ piece of plywood (2 of them).

-90 degree angle brackets
+90 degree angle brackets.

-Third you will and to build a platform for the composting toilet.
+Third, you will and to build a platform for the composting toilet.
 This is what all that plywood is for.
 Use the sheet for the top and the other pieces to raise it off the ground a couple of inches.
 I ran the 2″x1″ all the way around the perimeter of the sheet for a good base.
-Adding support in the middle will just make it stronger, but make sure it doesn’t run into the original sewer hole.
-Install the base into the RV and secure the base either to the floor or studs in the wall. this will keep the base and toilet from moving around.
+Adding support in the middle will make it stronger, but make sure it doesn’t run into the original sewer hole.
+Install the base into the RV and secure the base either to the floor or studs in the wall.
+This will keep the base and toilet from moving around.

-Fourth you will want to mount your composting toilet to the base you just built. the Airhead toilet comes with brackets that need to be screwed to the base. you will have two brackets for the solid tank and two for the liquid tank.
+Fourth, you will want to mount your composting toilet to the base you just built.
+The Airhead toilet comes with brackets that need to be screwed to the base.
+You will have two brackets for the solid tank and two for the liquid tank.
 They are placed inward when they are screwed down.

-Fifth you will need to install and wire a vent fan.
-Now the vent can be placed wherever as long as it routes to the outside.
+Fifth, you will need to install and wire a vent fan.
+Now, the vent can be placed wherever as long as it routes to the outside.
 Either through the wall, ceiling, or through the floor and out a compartment.
 I went with the wall as it was simple and close.
 Drill a hole in the wall that is about 2 inches.
 Mount the fan and vent to the wall.
 Then on the outside mount a vent cover to reduce any sort of bugs or water from coming into the hole.
 Its a good idea to water proof the outside vent as well so you get no water in the trailer.

 Now wiring the fan can be done a couple different ways.
 You can either wire it to a switch or straight to the battery.
 Wiring it straight to the battery would mean its always running, but can help keep any sort of smells out better.
 Or you can mount it to a switch, which allows you to turn the fan on and off as needed.
 I decided to wire it into the switch for the existing bathroom fan.
 So when you turn on the bathroom fan it also turns on the vent fan.
 If you use this route make sure to run the fan for a little while after each use to make sure you have good proper venting.
 Just wire the fan in parallel with the switch so they both come on when the switch is flipped.
 Then cover in the plastic wire covering for a cleaner look.